What Are Savings and Loans? History and Today

 Like other banks, Savings and Loans were prohibited by the Glass-Steagall Act from investing depositors' funds in the stock market and high-risk ventures to gain higher rates of return.
 The Clinton Administration repealed Glass-Steagall to allow U.S. banks to compete with more loosely-regulated international banks.
 This allowed banks to use FDIC-insured deposits to invest in risky derivatives.

+The most popular of these was the mortgage-backed security.
+Banks sold mortgages to Fannie Mae or Freddie Mac, who then bundled them and sold them to other investors on the secondary market.
 Many hedge funds and large banks repackaged and resold them with subprime mortgages.
 They were insured against default by credit default swaps.
 The demand for these securities was so great that banks started selling mortgages to anyone and everyone.

 Savings and Loans Today